Bancha – Den's Tea website

 bancha

-There are several types of tea called Bancha and if you compared them side-by-side you would see that each tea is very different.
-There are several definitions for the name Bancha.
-"Ban-cha" could mean "late tea" or "exceptional tea” and these definitions are used interchangeably.
+There are actually several types of bancha, and, if you compared them side-by-side, you would see that each of them are very different.
+There are several definitions for the name "bancha".
+Bancha could mean "late tea" or "exceptional tea”, and these definitions are used interchangeably.
 Bancha can be made in several different ways as described below:

-1. Teas made from the top several leaves of the first flush are mostly used for Sencha.
-After this harvest, the lower tea leaves are picked and used for Bancha.
-This type of Bancha is made from the first flush tea and is the best quality Bancha.
+1. Teas made from the top several leaves of the first flush are mostly used for sencha.
+After this harvest, the lower tea leaves are picked and used for bancha.
+This type of bancha is made from first flush tea leaves and is the best quality bancha.

-3. Another source for Bancha could be the tea left after the sorting and sifting process of making Sencha.
-Big and irregularly shape leaves are removed because they do not blend well for Sencha.
+3. Another source for bancha could be the tea left after the sorting and sifting process of making sencha.
+Big and irregularly shaped leaves are removed because they do not blend well for sencha.

-4. Regardless of the source, the process of making Bancha is same as Sencha.
+4. Regardless of the source, the process of making bancha is same as sencha.
 After picking, leaves are steamed, rolled, kneaded and dried.
-They are then re-manufactured through sorting, sifting and a slight roasting.
+They then go through an additional process of sorting and sifting, as well as a light roast.

-Our Bancha Suruga is made by the method described in #1 above using leaves from the first flush.
-We also use some of these leaves for producing our Houjicha Gold which is a roasted green tea.
+Our Bancha Suruga is made by the first method described above, using leaves from the first flush.
+We also use some of these leaves for producing our Houjicha Gold, which is a roasted green tea.

 Bancha is also known by other names in certain areas of Japan.
-In the Hokkaido and Tohoku, people call Bancha Houjicha.
-In Ishikawa prefecture, Bancha is often refers to as Houji Kukicha.
-In Kyoto, Kyo-Bancha, which is roasted big leaves is popular.
-So, for some Japanese Bancha is sometimes referred to as Houjicha!
+In the Hokkaido and Tohoku, people call bancha, "houjicha".
+In Ishikawa prefecture, bancha is often is referred to as, "houji-kukicha".
+In Kyoto, large, roasted leaves known as kyo-bancha are quite popular.
+So, for some Japanese folks, bancha is sometimes referred to as "houjicha"!

 goishi cha